Board of Directors

 Duane Nash, MD, has served as a member of our board of directors since 2013.
 Dr. Nash is currently the President of Vital Therapies, Inc, a biopharmaceutical company, and has formally served as Executive Vice President, Chief Business Officer, and Medical Director.
 Dr. Nash joined Vital Therapies from Wedbush PacGrow Life Sciences, an investment bank, where he was employed from March 2009 to March 2012, serving most recently as Senior Vice President in Equity Research.
 Before that he was a research analyst at Pacific Growth Equities, an investment bank, from April 2008 through March 2009, which was subsequently acquired by Wedbush Securities, Inc. Dr. Nash also practiced as an attorney from November 2002 to February 2008, most recently at the law firm of Davis Polk, where he focused on intellectual property litigation and corporate matters.
 Dr. Nash currently serves on the board of directors of Aerpio Therapeutics Inc. Dr. Nash earned a BA in biology from Williams College, an MD from Dartmouth Medical School, a JD from the University of California, Berkeley, and an MBA from the University of Oxford.
 Dr. Nash completed his internship in general surgery at the University of California at San Francisco.

 John P. Butler joined Akebia as a director in July 2013 and was appointed as the President and Chief Executive Officer of Akebia in August 2013.
 Prior to joining Akebia, from 2011 until 2013, Mr. Butler served as the Chief Executive Officer of Inspiration Biopharmaceuticals, Inc ("Inspiration"), a company focused on developing products for patients with hemophilia.
-Mr. Butler led the transactions that resulted in the sale of Inspiration's hemophilia assets to Cangene Corporation and Baxter International in early 2013, for a total aggregate consideration that could exceed $1 billion.
-From 1997 to 2011, Mr. Butler held various positions at Genzyme Corporation, a biopharmaceutical company, most recently serving as President of the company's rare genetic diseases business.
-From 2002 until 2010, Mr. Butler led Genzyme's renal division.
+Mr. Butler led the transactions that resulted in the sale of Inspiration’s hemophilia assets to Cangene Corporation and Baxter International in early 2013, for a total aggregate consideration that could exceed $1 billion.
+From 1997 to 2011, Mr. Butler held various positions at Genzyme Corporation, a biopharmaceutical company, most recently serving as President of the company’s rare genetic diseases business.
+From 2002 until 2010, Mr. Butler led Genzyme’s renal division.
 Prior to his work at Genzyme, Mr. Butler held sales and marketing positions at Amgen and Hoffmann-La Roche.
-Mr. Butler currently serves as a member of the Board of Trustees of the American Kidney Fund.
-Mr. Butler received a BA in Chemistry from Manhattan College and an MBA from Baruch College, City University of New York.
+Mr. Butler currently serves on the Board of Directors of Zynerba Pharmaceuticals, Inc. He received a B.A. in Chemistry from Manhattan College and an M.B.A. from Baruch College, City University of New York.

 Michael S. Wyzga has served as a member of our board of directors since February 2014.
 Mr. Wyzga has served as the President and Chief Executive Officer and a member of the board of directors of Radius Health, Inc., a biopharmaceutical company focused on developing new therapeutics for the treatment of osteoporosis and other women’s health conditions, from December 2011 to November 2013.
 Prior to that, Mr. Wyzga served in various senior management positions at Genzyme Corporation, a global biotechnology company.
 Mr. Wyzga joined Genzyme in March 1997 and most recently served as Executive Vice President, Finance from May 2003 until November 2011 and as Chief Financial Officer from July 1999 until November 2011.
 Mr. Wyzga currently serves on the board of directors of ldenix Pharmaceuticals, Inc., a pharmaceutical company, and Oncomed Pharmaceuticals, Inc., a pharmaceutical company.
 Mr. Wyzga received a B.S. from Suffolk University and an M.B.A. from Providence College.